 Please book online or call us us at 434-218-7677.

-Amina is a certified in massage therapy, biodynamic cranio-sacral therapy, and gentle trauma resolution.
+Amina is certified in massage therapy, biodynamic cranio-sacral therapy, and gentle trauma resolution.
 She is naturally curious and has a broad background in holistic wellness.
 Since COVID, Amina has been teaching classes in Insight Meditation, The Roots and Nurturance of Trauma and Compassionate Communication based on the work of the late Marshal Rosenberg.
 She also offers private zoom sessions with Gentle Trauma Work drawn from the polyvagal theory of wellness.

 Christianna Deichmann, RCST®, PPNE